vvscode/js--interview-questions/README.md

  - "Quick JavaScript Interview Questions" by Sandeep Kumar Patel https://leanpub.com/quickjavascriptinterviewquestions

 If you're ready to share your experience - you're welcome.
 Make PR to related file ( by topic ) or create issue with list of questions

+P.S. it worth to check *'Cracking the Coding Interview'* by Gayle Laakmann McDowell ( solutions can be founded at https://github.com/careercup/CtCI-6th-Edition , book (at least 5th edition can be googled )